 Spoilt For Choice - Try not to clutter your site menu.
 If you have a lot of pages then your menu can quickly become very long and the longer it gets the less useful it will be to your visitors.
 Try to show only the most important pages on your menu, using drop-downs or links in your footer to display additional, less important pages.
 If you were to create an online diary, for example, you might have separate pages for January, February, March, etc. Rather than having all of these pages on your menu you would switch them to not shown and create a main page that is shown on the menu which links to each of them.

 Spot The Difference - When you've created your content preview your site and have a click around your pages.
 Make sure that they all fit well with each other and all follow the same design choices in terms of font sizes, styles and colours.
 Try to decide on a theme that you will use across all your pages, always using the same typeface, colour and size for particular elements on every page, such as titles, captions and your main content text for example.

 Spaced Out - While most of the points above are meant as advice to take or leave at your own discretion, this one is a definite no-no and is one of the most common design mistakes that we see almost every day!
 You should never use the space bar to type lots of spaces as a means to positioning items on your page.
 While it may look okay when you edit, it will appear differently on your live site - and can even appear differently depending on screen resolution, browser and device.
-Instead, position text by using the align buttons, or consider using a Responsive Page with Pagebuilder, our drag-and-drop content building tool.
+Instead, position text by using the align buttons, or consider using a Responsive Page with drag-and-drop content building tools Content Maker.

 Hopefully this advice has been helpful in terms of getting your site off the ground and looking lovely.
-Of course, feel free to get in touch with your Account Manager who can offer design tips and let you know how to implement them.